LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-certificate-renewal-alert.md

 To enable certificate renewal email sending, fill the section **CertificateRenewalAlert** of the configuration file:

 * **Enabled**: set to `True` to enable certificate renewal email sending.
-If omitted, certificate renewal email sending will only take place if **DefaultUrl** is set
-* **DefaultUrl**: default certificate renewal url, with protocol.
-Used if no certificate renewal URL is set on either the order's registration or certification authorities. :warning: It is recommended to fill this settting since and error will occurr if certificate renewal email sending is enabled without a DefaultUrl and no certificate renewal URL is configured on the order's authorities
 * **EmailScheduleDays**: Comma-separated list of remaining days before each certificate expires to send a certificate renewal notification.
 Defaults to `30,15,5`.
 Use negative values to notify users after the certificate has expired
+* **DefaultUrl**: default certificate renewal url, with protocol.
+Used for substitution on the default email templates if no certificate renewal URL is set on either the order's registration or certification authorities.
+If using the default templates, fill this value unless you have per-authority renewal URLs configured.

 Example (*.ini* or *.conf* file):